 Traffic treatment

-For interconnection configurations specified in Sections 6.2 and 6.3.1, voice media traffic leaving the sending Border Function towards the receiving Border Function should be treated according to the Expedited Forwarding Per-Hop Behavior [10], [11].
+Voice and media traffic leaving the sending Border Function towards the receiving Border Function should be treated according to the Expedited Forwarding Per-Hop Behavior [10], [11].

-For interconnection configurations specified in Sections 6.2 and 6.3.1, ETS voice signaling and media traffic leaving the sending Border Function towards the receiving Border Function should be treated according to the VOICE-ADMIT Forwarding Per-Hop Behaviour [Reference to 5865].
+ETS voice signaling and media traffic leaving the sending Border Function towards the receiving Border Function should be treated according to the VOICE-ADMIT Forwarding Per-Hop Behaviour [Reference to 5865].

-For the interconnection configuration specified in Section 6.3.2, voice media traffic leaving the sending Border Function towards the sending PE router is treated either according to the Expedited Forwarding Per-Hop Behavior [10], [11] or according to Default forwarding Per-Hop Behavior [1] that is, it becomes ‘best effort‘ forwarding.

-For the interconnection configuration specified in Section 6.3.2, ETS voice signaling and media traffic leaving the sending Border Function towards the sending PE router is treated according to the VOICE-ADMIT Per-Hop Behaviour [Reference to 5865].

-For interconnection configurations specified in Sections 6.2 and 6.3.1, voice signaling traffic leaving the sending Border Function towards the receiving Border Function should be treated according to the Expedite Forwarding Per-Hop Behavior [10], [11], or alternatively according to the Assured Forwarding Per-Hop Behavior [12].
+Voice signaling traffic leaving the sending Border Function towards the receiving Border Function should be treated according to the Expedite Forwarding Per-Hop Behavior [10], [11], or alternatively according to the Assured Forwarding Per-Hop Behavior [12].

-The industry conventionally uses both AF and EF PHB for signaling traffic.
-Where one carrier internally uses AF and the other interconnecting carrier internally uses EF, then bilateral agreement is required on how to configure the interconnection to re-mark the packets appropriately.
-Further if different DSCP markings within the AF class are used, bilateral agreement will be required regarding as to whether the different marking is maintained or traffic re-marked as described for AF / EF marking.

-For the interconnection configuration specified in Section 6.3.2, signalling traffic leaving the sending Border Function towards the sending PE router is treated either according to:
+Signalling traffic leaving the sending Border Function towards the sending PE router MUST be treated according to one of the following schemes:

 the Expedite Forwarding Per-Hop Behavior, as specified in RFC 3246 [10] and RFC 3247 [11];